Tom Chilton: Arena Motorsport (2003–2005)

 Chilton competing in the final round of the 2004 season at Donington Park.

-In 2003 he finished in 9th place overall driving a works Honda Civic Type-R run by Arena Motorsport alongside Matt Neal and Alan Morrison.
+In 2003, Chilton finished in ninth place overall driving a works Honda Civic Type-R run by Arena Motorsport alongside Matt Neal and Alan Morrison.
 With Honda withdrawing manufacturer support for 2004, Arena only had the budget to run a single car for Chilton.
-However, the car was still well-prepared and he came through to take his first victory during the 9th race of the season, at Silverstone, in the process becoming the youngest winner of a BTCC race.
+However, the car was still well-prepared and he came through to take his first victory during the ninth race of the season, at Silverstone, in the process becoming the youngest winner of a BTCC race.
 He won again in the 29th race at Donington.

-His plans for 2005 centred around the DTM with a new programme backed by MG Rover, but this fell through with the demise of the British marque.
+Chilton's plans for 2005 centred around the DTM with a new programme backed by MG Rover, but this fell through with the demise of the British marque.
 He and Arena rejoined the BTCC at the second meeting of the season and combined his touring car duties with racing for Zytek in the ALMS and LMS endurance series.
 Chilton won in both ALMS and LMS racing.
-He was classified 5th in the 2005 British Touring Car Championship despite only starting 24 of the 30 races.
+He was classified fifth in the 2005 British Touring Car Championship despite only starting 24 of the 30 races.
 Chilton's involvement with Zytek continued, subject to funding and availability; Tom and his brother Max drove the car at the Silverstone 1000 km in September 2007.